-1) Collaborative: We believe that U-VR enables collaborators to share necessary resources (devices) and contents to carry out tasks in RE as well as VE.
-The contents mean realistic contents stimulating five senses and perception of a human.
-The devices are smart objects, which prevail in a RE, and include wireless devices as well as wired devices.
-In U-VR environments, users can collaborate not only within a VE using conventional VR user interfaces but also within the RE.
-They can collaborate with each other by sharing realistic contents in RE and VE.
-Thus, users share their goal with each other through the U-VR environments..
+U-VR is demonstrated as Collaborative Wearable MAR (Mediated Attentive Reality), and each term is described as follows.
+The first term 'Collaborative' means that U-VR enables collaborators to share necessary resources (devices) and contents to carry out tasks in RE as well as VE.
+The contents mean realistic contents stimulating five senses and cognition of a human.
+The devices mean smart objects, which are pervasive in a RE, and include wireless devices as well as wired devices.
+In U-VR environments, users do not need to collaborate only within a VE using conventional VR user interfaces.
+Instead, they can collaborate with each other by sharing realistic contents even within the RE.
+Thus, users share their goal through collaborative environments.
+To share their goal, they also need to share time and space.
+By extending this concept, collaborators can generate a special environment where they share even their feelings.
+Thus, we need to deal with resource and contents sharing, and multi-modal interaction for collaboration.

-2) Wearable: Users are provided with personalized services with the help of wearable devices, which manage personal information, anywhere and at any time in U-VR environments.
-This personal information is managed through wearable devices that users have in wear to reflect the user's desires, needs, and preferences over services.
+The second term 'Wearable' means that users are provided with personalized services with the help of wearable devices, which manage personal information, anywhere and at any time in U-VR environments.
+That is, a user can be provided with personalized services without the constraints of time, place and device, based on the personal information, which is low-level information such as activities, behaviors, preference and high-level information such as attention, intention and emotion.
+For the personalized services to be supplied, the wearable devices sense a user's personal information by utilizing several physical and physiological devices.
+This personal information is managed effectively through wearable devices that users have in wear to reflect the user's desires, needs, and preferences over services.
 Furthermore, the intimacy of a user interface must be maintained so that users can utilize wearable devices conveniently.
-Ideally, the user interface is transparent to users so that they can concentrate on their tasks without the necessity of being conscious of the user interface.
+Ideally, the user interface should be transparent to users so that they can concentrate on their tasks without the necessity of being conscious of the user interface.